wp-plugins/pta-volunteer-sign-up-sheets/readme.txt

 == Changelog ==
+**Version 1.5.2**

+* 	Fixed translation function for dates in widget
+*	Added check to prevent duplicate signups for a task.
+Checks first and last name fields against other signups for same task.
+*	Updated French translation

 **Version 1.5.1**

 * 	Fixed bad nonce checked that wouldn't allow you to clear a signup on admin side